MarianB-da45/My_First_Data_Eng_Proj.io/README.md

 Delivered actionable monthly insights to support strategic decision-making.
 Established a modular and version-controlled codebase, enhancing maintainability and team collaboration.
 Automated daily updates to ensure timely data availability for analytics.

+Title: Data Retrieval and Storage Pipeline for GoalBet

+Overview: GoalBet, a leader in sports data analytics, processes large volumes of semi-structured data (CSV, JSON, Excel) from public websites and commercial providers.
+The goal of the project was to automate data retrieval, enhance data quality and reliability, and store it in PostgreSQL for use by the data science team.
+Role: Data Engineer
+Project Description:
+Designed an automated ETL pipeline to retrieve data from multiple sources, ensuring seamless integration of semi-structured formats (CSV, JSON, Excel).
+Implemented data validation and transformation steps to maintain high data quality and reliability.
+Configured a PostgreSQL database as the persistent store, optimizing it for efficient querying and integration with the data science team's workflows.
+Used Python libraries such as Pandas, Requests, and SQLAlchemy to build the pipeline, ensuring scalability and maintainability.
+Results:
+Achieved end-to-end automation of data ingestion, reducing manual intervention by 95%.
+Ensured high data reliability with stringent validation checks, increasing downstream analytics accuracy.
+Enabled efficient storage and accessibility of data, improving the productivity of the data science team.
+Delivered a robust solution that streamlined data operations and improved overall analytics workflows.